cdepillabout/puppet-keter/README.md

 Currently only available on Debian 7.
 I would gladly accept pull requests getting it working on different distributions.

+*TODO* This module doesn't install or touch /etc/keter.conf.
+It would be nice to add support for this.

 ## Development

 Pull requests are welcome.  https://github.com/cdepillabout/puppet-keter/pulls